Dutch in Belgium: Changes and conflicts

 The position of Dutch in Belgium has improved considerably over the past 50 years at the expense of French, which once dominated strongly in political, economic and cultural life.
-The main reasons for this are the strengthened economic position of Flanders and the problematic situation of heavy industry in Wallonia since the 1960s.
+The main reasons for this are the strengthened economic position of Flanders and the situation of heavy industry in Wallonia since the 1960s.

 The position of Standard Dutch as a general language has been reinforced at the expense of the previously almost exclusive use of the dialects as spoken languages.
 Incidentally, the status of standard Dutch in speech is floating, which means that it is used at socially higher levels according to the rules that are also applicable in the Netherlands, but at lower social levels, and especially locally, many gradations of dialect are used.

 For a long time a Flemish standard has existed as a close variant of Standard Dutch existence, the so-called Schoonvlaams.
 The spoken standard was also under the influence of Antwerp for a long time as a dialect with high status, which also applied outside this city.
 The high quality of Dutch-speaking schools is an explanation for the growing success of the Dutch-speaking educational network in Brussels.
 On the other hand, French-speaking education has had a lower status due to the massive influx of non-French-speaking children.

 Knowledge of French as a second language among Dutch speakers in Flanders is decreasing, especially to the benefit of English.
 In Flemish education, as opposed to Dutch in Wallonia, French is still a compulsory second language.
 In schools in Wallonia, Dutch is often offered only as an option, and as such it must compete against English.
 There are also Walloon educational institutions where several subjects are taught in Dutch as a form of language immersion.

 Despite its name, Brabantian is the dominant contributor to the Flemish Dutch tussentaal.
 The combined region, culture, and people of Dutch-speaking Belgium have come to be known as "Flemish".
 Flemish is also used to refer to one of the historical languages spoken in the former County of Flanders.
 Linguistically and formally, "Flemish" refers to the region, culture and people of (North) Belgium or Flanders.
 Flemish people speak (Belgian) Dutch in Flanders, the Flemish part of Belgium.